-Which of the following statements is true about the Ring of Fire based on the map and data provided?
+Which statement is true about the Ring of Fire based on the map and data provided?

-- A The Ring of Fire only includes volcanoes in South America. - B The Ring of Fire has fewer volcanoes than any other region in the world. - C The Ring of Fire includes countries with a high number of active volcanoes, such as Japan and Indonesia. - D The Ring of Fire is a region in the Atlantic Ocean known for its calm seas.
+- A The Ring of Fire only includes volcanoes in South America. - B The Ring of Fire has fewer volcanoes than any other region in the world. - The Ring of Fire includes countries with a high number of activeC volcanoes, such as Japan and Indonesia. - D The Ring of Fire is a region in the Atlantic Ocean known for its calm seas.